< Go to Hiking Boots - Men's

 The Asolo Jumla GV, our Top Pick for Scrambling, is designed with technical, rocky approaches in mind.
 It certainly excels in this area, largely due to high surface area contact from its outsole and sticky rubber material, as well as a substantial rubber rand.
 It also scored well in our durability and weight metrics, while sinking to the middle of the pack in relative stability and water resistance.
 Costing $250, it is one of the most expensive boots included in this review.

-Putting on the Jumla GV, you'll be quick to notice that it doesn't have the cushy padding found inside many other models of hiking boots, such as the HOKA ONE ONE Tor Summit Mid WP.
+Putting on the Jumla GV, you'll be quick to notice that it doesn't have the cushy padding found inside many other models of hiking boots, such as the HOKA ONE ONE models.
 This product feels stiffer and harder, with just a thin insert separating your foot from the rigid midsole.
 Unlike the Salewa Mountain Trainer Mid GTX, this stiffness didn't knock its comfort off the map, though.
 We certainly welcomed this stiffness when stepping on pointed and uneven rocks, which we could barely feel and kept our feet from tiring quickly.
 We also found the soft ankle collar to be comfortable over miles of terrain.

 If you like this boot, but wish it provided more comfort for the soles of your feet, consider purchasing a thicker after-market insert.